KenSuenobu/objectified/README.md

 - [x] Generate Issues section in GitHub
   - [x] Define issue types
   - [x] Assign all phase objects with issues and document them here

+### TBD

+- [ ] Create Instance Grouping
+  - [ ] Group is a series of instances that all relate to one another
+  - [ ] Group contains a parent ID and child IDs are the instances related to the group
+  - [ ] Grouping is used for things like Chain-of-Custody or a document group
+- [ ] Create executable docker image
+- [ ] Publish to NPM